StoiridhProject/Stoiridh-Qbs-Tools/doc/source/library/config.rst

    .. py:method:: read(section)

-      Read the data associated to *section* and return them under the form of a :py:obj:`dict`.
+      Read the data associated to *section* and return them under the form of a :py:class:`dict`.

       If there is no section called *section* within the configuration file, then a :py:obj:`None` type is returned.